Palermo Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Nationals of countries not listed above must obtain a Schengen visa before travel
+Nationals of countries without a visa waiver agreement must obtain a Schengen (Type C) visa before travel.

 Arrival Process